CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: Analysis of a selected model

-The parameter space consists on: the CG parameter $D$; amplitude and slope of the primordial power spectrum, respectively $A_{\rm s}$ and $n_{\rm s}$; baryon density ($\Omega_{\rm b}$); CDM density ($\Omega_{\rm CDM}$) and the Hubble constant ($h$).
-A derived parameter $\Omega_{\rm DE}$ is calculated for the CG model, as is $\Omega_{\Lambda}$ for the $\Lambda CDM$ model.
-The nuisance parameters used are the $A_{\rm Planck}$ for CMB and the amplitude of the intrinsic alignment model $A_{\rm IA}$ for WL.
-We only consider flat models, and other cosmological and nuisance parameters are kept fixed.
-For all parameters, the analyses are done with flat priors.
-For $D$, we consider a log(D) range of [-5, 3].
+The parameter space consisted of the CG parameter $D$; the amplitude and slope of the primordial power spectrum, respectively $A_{\rm s}$ and $n_{\rm s}$; the baryon density, $\Omega_{\rm b}$; the CDM density, $\Omega_{\rm CDM}$; and the Hubble constant, $h$.
+The nuisance parameters we used are the $A_{\rm Planck}$ for CMB and the amplitude of the intrinsic alignment model $A_{\rm IA}$ for WL.
+We only considered flat models, and other cosmological and nuisance parameters were kept fixed.
+For all parameters, the analyses were done with flat priors.
+For $D$, we considered a log(D) range of [-5, 3].
+The sampling was made with the PolyChord nested sampling method \citep{Handley2015}, with settings ${\rm PC_{Nlive} = 150}$ (a large number of live points, to increase the accuracy of posteriors and evidence), ${\rm PC_{NumRepeats} = 30}$ (the number of slice-sampling steps to generate a new point, which is relevant for the reliability of the algorithm), and ${\rm PC_{PrecisionCriterium} = 0.001}$ (the end of sampling criterion; sampling terminates when the evidence contained in the live points is a 0.001 fraction of the total evidence).

-The resulting parameter constraints are shown in Table~\ref{tablecg}, and in Figs.~\ref{cmbcg} and ~\ref{wlcg}.
-The comparison between the CG model and the $\Lambda$CDM CMB contours, in Fig.~\ref{cmbcg} (see also Table~\ref{tablecg}), shows that the CG model pushes $H_0$ to higher values and $\Omega_{\rm m}$ to lower values.
+The resulting constraints for the six basis and three derived parameters of the CG and $\Lambda$CDM models are shown in Table~\ref{tablecg} (indicating the mean and 68\% uncertainty estimated from each dataset) and in Figs.~\ref{cmbcg} and ~\ref{wlcg}.
+The comparison between the CG model and the $\Lambda$CDM CMB contours in Fig.~\ref{cmbcg} (see also Table~\ref{tablecg}) shows that the CG model pushes $H_0$ to higher values and $\Omega_{\rm m}$ to lower values.
 The constraints on these two parameters are broader for the CG model, but are comparable for most of the other parameters.
-The D free parameter is constrained to be negative, as was already hinted by the model behaviour shown in Figs.~\ref{Omega_CG} to \ref{Cl_CG}.
+The log(D) free parameter is constrained to be negative, as was already hinted at by the model behaviour shown in Figs.~\ref{Omega_CG} to \ref{Cl_CG}.

 The Bayes factor, also given in Table~\ref{tablecg}, indicates a weak preference for $\Lambda$CDM.
-We recall that a positive value of the logarithm of the Bayes factor $\mathcal{B}_{12}$, between models 1 and 2, has a larger strength of evidence for model 1 \citep{Trotta_2008}.
+We recall that a positive value of the logarithm of the Bayes factor, $\mathcal{B}_{12}$, between models 1 and 2, has a larger strength of evidence for model 1 \citep{Trotta_2008}.

-Regarding the WL analysis, the comparison between the CG model and the $\Lambda$CDM contours, in Fig.~\ref{wlcg} (see also Table~\ref{tablecg}), shows broad contours without significant differences between the two models.
+Regarding the WL analysis, the comparison between the CG model and the $\Lambda$CDM contours in Fig.~\ref{wlcg} (see also Table~\ref{tablecg}) shows broad contours without significant differences between the two models.